jsummers/deark/technical.md

 UTF-8 if at all possible.)

 On Unix-like platforms, command-line parameters are assumed to be in UTF-8.
-Filenames (and other parameters) are just sequences of arbitrary bytes, so it's possible to have a filename that is not valid UTF-8.
-Deark *will* work when reading such files, but it might echo the ill-formed string to the terminal, resulting in ill-formed terminal output.

 ## Character encoding (output files) ##